NBC News: NBC News Radio and NBC News NOW

 The NBC Radio Network had been in place since 1926.
 On March 30, 2003, NBC News Radio debuted on approximately 240 radio stations as an all-news radio service, initially using the slogan "The news you want, when you want it."
 It featured NBC and MSNBC anchors and reporters, but was limited to one-minute newscasts on weekdays.

 Westwood One partnered with NBC and made NBC News Radio available to all radio stations with which the syndicator was affiliated.

 On October 21, 2011, Dial Global—a subsidiary of Oaktree Capital Management's Triton Media Group—acquired the majority of Westwood One's assets, including the distribution rights to NBC News Radio.
 Dial Global announced on March 2, 2012, that it would make NBC News Radio a full-time operation and a majority of CNN affiliates switched to NBC in this process.

 The new format consisted of twice-hourly newscasts.

 Beginning July 11, 2016, NBCUniversal licensed the name "NBC News Radio" to iHeartMedia, using talent and reporters from iHeartMedia's existing 24/7 News Network, made available to the group's approximately 850 radio stations.
 The reintroduced service included an hourly newscast along with ancillary specials and longform breaking news coverage.

-On February 16, 2023, NBC News announced that NBC News NOW was the name of their news streaming platform.
+On February 16, 2023, NBC News announced that NBC News NOW was the name of its news streaming platform.
 It continued to be available on iHeartMedia, as well as via the TuneIn podcasting service.